Wonderland (Natalia Kills song)

-"Wonderland" is a song by English recording artist Natalia Kills from her debut studio album, Perfectionist (2011).
-Written by Kills, Michael Warren and "The-Ron" Feemster, and produced by Feemster, the song was released digitally in the United States and Europe as the album's second single on 12 April 2011.
+"Wonderland" is a song by English singer Natalia Kills from her debut studio album, Perfectionist (2011).
+Written by Kills, Michael Warren and "The-Ron" Feemster, and produced by Feemster, the song was released as the album's second single on 12 April 2011.
 It was featured in the 2011 romantic fantasy film Beastly.

 Composition and lyrics

-Allmusic described "Wonderland" as a shimmering synth pop number, comparing its sound to songs from Lady Gaga's The Fame Monster (2009) album.

-Kills on the message behind "Wonderland": It's the first track on the album, I really wanted to reject the ideologies of perfection and fairytales that we're conditioned to aspire to from a young age.
+Jon O'Brien of AllMusic described "Wonderland" as a "shimmering" synth-pop number, comparing its sound to songs from Lady Gaga's EP The Fame Monster (2009).
+Kills said of the message behind "Wonderland": "I really wanted to reject the ideologies of perfection and fairytales that we're conditioned to aspire to from a young age.
 If you believe in the 'happy ending' and count roses while you wait for a prince to save you it's only going to lead to extreme disappointment and pain when you get your heart broken and realize life is not always like that.

-A review of the song, described the song: The lyrics seem to be very ambivalent about fairy tales both wanting to be taken to "wonderland" and then confessing that "I don’t believe in fairy tales."
-There’s an acknowledgement all through the song that life, like fairy tales is both beautiful and dangerous.
+A review of the song, described the song: The lyrics seem to be very ambivalent about fairy tales both wanting to be taken to "wonderland" and then confessing that "I don't believe in fairy tales."
+There's an acknowledgement all through the song that life, like fairy tales is both beautiful and dangerous.
 There seems to be an understanding that the way society thinks about "fairytale relationships" is fake and worthless and real honest relationships are worth much more.